Resume Tools Review

 Yes.
 The question is whether you want a one-off drafting assistant or a repeatable tailoring workflow.
 The answer changes which tool feels better over time.

-Does ChatGPT produce ATS-safe output by default?
+Does open-ended AI drafting produce send-ready resumes by default?

 Should I trust AI-written resume bullets without editing them?